paleobiotechnology/pptase_ddiscoideum/README.md

 ## Citation

-If you use these materials, please cite the corresponding publication once available.
+If you use these materials, please cite the corresponding publication.